agyonov/CryptoEx/readme.md

 The main project / library of the repository, with core program logic.
-Here you can find and if needed extend the logic for main areas - advanced XML signing, JSON web signatures and applications of the above in EU's xAdES and jAdES.
+Here you can find and if needed extend the logic for main areas - advanced XML signing, JSON web signatures and applications of the above in EU's XAdES and JAdES.

 ### CryptoEx.Test